TechupBusiness/browser-extension-notion-status/README.md

 10. Set your preferred cache duration

+11. Configure advanced options (see below)

-11. Save settings
+12. Save settings

+### Cache and Sync Settings

+- **Cache Duration**: How long the extension should remember the status of a URL before checking again (applies mainly to GREEN status; RED/ORANGE statuses persist longer).
+- **Clear Cache**: Manually clears the extension's local cache of URL statuses.
+- **Force Full Sync**: Manually triggers a complete download of all URLs from your selected Notion database into the local cache.
+Useful for initial setup or if sync seems broken.

+### Advanced Options (Cache Settings Section)

+- **Aggressive Caching (Beta)**:
+  - **Disabled (Default)**: When switching tabs, if the cache doesn't definitively know the status (e.g., first time seeing a URL, or a known GREEN entry expired), the icon will show GRAY.
+Clicking the icon triggers an API check for the final status.
+  - **Enabled**: When switching tabs and the cache is inconclusive, the extension will attempt to determine the RED/ORANGE status by comparing the current URL against *all* known GREEN URLs currently in the cache.
+This reduces GRAY icons but **may impact browser performance** if your Notion database and cache are very large.
+- **Console Log Level**: Controls how much information the extension logs to the browser's background console (useful for debugging).
+  - `Error`: Logs only critical errors.
+  - `Warn`: Logs errors and warnings.
+  - `Info` (Default): Logs errors, warnings, and major actions (like sync start/end, state changes).
+  - `Debug`: Logs detailed step-by-step information (most verbose).

 ## How It Works

-1. When you visit a webpage, the extension checks if the URL is in your Notion database using its local cache
+1. When you visit a webpage, the extension checks its local cache for the URL status (considering variations and domain rules).
 2. The icon shows:
-   - Green if the URL is found in your database
+   - Green if the URL is confirmed present.
-   - Orange if a parent URL (like the domain or folder) is found
+   - Orange if a similar URL (ancestor/pattern match) is confirmed present.
-   - Red if the URL is not found
+   - Red if the URL is confirmed absent.
-   - Gray if the status is unknown or the extension is not configured
+   - Gray if the cache status is inconclusive (requires API check), the URL type is excluded by domain rules, or the extension isn't configured.

    | Status | Meaning | Example |
    |--------|---------|---------|